 - Cinnamon sugar mixture (I just mix half and half)

 - VERY ripe bananas

-- Vanilla ice cream if you want a little on top, or vanilla frosting melted works too
+- Vanilla ice cream or cool whip if you want a little on top

 The key to baking this banana pudding cake is to NOT over bake it!
 I leave it in for 35 minutes which makes it beautiful and puffy when you take it out, and with time it will deflate a little to look like this because it is so moist inside.